Complete 48-Point Home Inspection Checklist

-Using a DIY home inspection checklist can reveal a number of issues you’ll be glad you found before you’ve made any commitments.
-Some of them might be small but significant issues that can decrease a home's value, and some might be large enough to be a full-on deal breaker for you.
+Using a house inspection checklist can reveal a number of issues you’ll be glad you found before you’ve made any commitments.
+Some of them might be small, while others could be big enough to decrease a home’s value or be a deal breaker for you.

-Here’s a comprehensive, 48-point DIY home inspection checklist for your own personal home inspection so you can make sure buying the home of your dreams doesn’t turn out to be a nightmare.
+Here’s our comprehensive, 48-point home inspection checklist for your own personal home inspection process so you can make sure buying the home of your dreams doesn’t turn out to be a nightmare.

 General Items to Inspect in a Home